MhmdGamal/MSFabricSDK/readme.md

 Before diving into the capabilities, let’s get it installed: if you prefer a pre-packaged `.whl` file, simply import it into your Python environment and start using it like a pro!

+you can use the .whl file and install the module using this command

+!pip install fabric_sdk-0.1.1-py3-none-any.whl

 📌 Key Features & How to Use Them
 1️⃣ Workspaces Management
 🔍 Get All Workspaces